bueltge/authenticator/readme.md

 This plugin allows you to make your WordPress site accessible to logged in users only.
 In other words to view your site they have to create / have an account in your site and be logged in.
 No configuration necessary, simply activating - thats all.

 ### Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress
-Have a look at the premium plugins in our [market](http://marketpress.com).

 ## Installation
 ### Requirements